lionelvillard/kcp-playground/knative/in-pcluster-api/README.md

 Since your home workspace is not bound to a location workspace the Knative service fails to become ready.
 Let's fix that.

-## Create a Knative location workspace
+## Add a Knative location

-The easiest way to install Knative is to use the [Knative quickstart installation method](https://knative.dev/docs/install/quickstart-install/).
+The easiest way to install Knative to a physical cluster is to use the [Knative quickstart installation method](https://knative.dev/docs/install/quickstart-install/).

 - After installing the quickstart kn plugin, run this command (in a fresh new terminal):